Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 Depending on the fund, they can focus on one index in a specific country - for example, a fund may track the FTSE 100 which is comprised of the top 100 largest companies in the UK - or they may well combine multiple indexes across the world.

-They are typically held in a Stocks and Shares ISA, Self-invested Personal Pension (SIPP) or a general investment account.
+They are typically held in a Stocks and Shares ISA, Self-invested Personal Pension (SIPP) or an investment account.

 There are 14 index-tracking funds on our Select 50 covering a wide variety of regions and asset classes.